How to keep your cool and stay safe this summer

 In November 2017 a 27 year old backpacker died after collapsing from heat stress on a watermelon farm in North Queensland.
 In October 2020, the employer was fined over $65,000 plus court costs for breaching Queensland's Work Health and Safety Act 2011 as they had failed their health and safety obligations.

 Employers have a duty of care to protect both themselves and their workers from the effects of UV radiation as it's a known carcinogen and from the risks of heat exhaustion.
 Appropriate sun protection measures must be provided in a safe working environment, as well as ongoing education that promotes personal responsibility for skin cancer prevention.

-Some things to consider to reduce the risk of sun exposure and heat stress include:
+Some things to consider to reduce the risk of sun exposure, heat stress and keep you cool include: